dib-lab/2020-paper-sourmash-gather/manuscript.md

 There are a number of immediate opportunities for future improvement of the min-set-cov approach.

-Implementing min-set-cov on top of _Scaled MinHash_ means that there is a loss of resolution when choosing between very closely related genomes, because the set of hashes chosen may not discriminate between them.
+Implementing min-set-cov on top of FracMinHash means that there is a loss of resolution when choosing between very closely related genomes, because the set of hashes chosen may not discriminate between them.
 Likewise, the potentially very large size of the sketches